3 Board of Directors

 In addition, the Risk and Audit Committee reviews the performance, independence and compensation of the auditors and the external real estate valuer.
 This includes in particular examining the compatibility of the auditing activities with any consultancy mandates and reviewing overall remuneration.
 The review reports and the resulting findings and recommendations are discussed in detail with Group Management and the external auditors and consequent measures are formulated.
 Implementation of these measures is overseen by the Risk and Audit Committee.

 The tasks, duties, and powers of the Risk and Audit Committee are defined in the organisational regulations of 2 December 2014.
 The full Board of Directors is informed of the activities of the Risk and Audit Committee by the latter’s Chairman at the next Board meeting and decides on any resulting proposals.

 The Risk and Audit Committee is made up of Albert Leiser (Chairman), Olivier Steimer (member) and Thomas Stenz (member).
 Meetings are normally attended by the Chief Financial Officer.

-In 2017, the Risk and Audit Committee held two two-hour meetings.
-The main focus was on reviewing the 2016 annual financial statement and the 2017 half-yearly financial statement in relation to the above-mentioned tasks.
+In 2016, the Risk and Audit Committee held three meetings.
+The main focus was on reviewing the 2015 annual financial statement and the 2016 half-yearly financial statement in relation to the above-mentioned tasks.
 In addition, cooperation with the external auditors and the operational management was assessed in detail.
-One meeting was attended by all three Committee members for the full duration of the meeting.
-The second meeting was attended by two Committee members.
+The Chief Financial Officer was present at two of the meetings.
+A third meeting, dealing with specific accounting matters, was also attended by the Chairman of the Board and the Chief Executive Officer.
 Representatives of the external auditors and the external real estate valuer were present for individual items on the agenda.

 Nomination and Compensation Committee